drobie22/RSS-Reborn-Installer/README.md

     - Installer will always grab the latest files from GitHub.
 - Help!
 No resolutions showing for a body!
     - Most likely the latest release of that body was empty.
 Before you start installation, manually download the previous release.
+- Downloads are failing, why?
+    - Try connecting to another network or switching between wifi and ethernet.
+    - Windows Defender could be blocking some downloads.

 #### If you encounter a problem not listed: